lingtalfi/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/Where/contains.md

 [Back to the Ling\SimplePdoWrapper\Util\Where class](https://github.com/lingtalfi/SimplePdoWrapper/blob/master/doc/api/Ling/SimplePdoWrapper/Util/Where.md)

-Where::in
+Where::contains
 ================

-Where::in — Proxy to the operator method, with a predefined operator of "in".
+Where::contains — Alias of the like method.